25 Creative Benefit Ideas for Happy, Productive Employees

 Freeborn hosts a luggage party every year where everyone who wants to participate packs a bag and brings it into the office.
 At the end of the day, hold a drawing and a few lucky employees get to leave on an all-expenses-paid trip.

 Taking a cue from the world of education, employee sabbaticals are becoming increasingly popular.
-After a certain amount of time (five years seems to be common), employees are given an extended amount of time off.
+After a certain amount of time, employees are given an extended amount of time off.
 At REI, employees can earn a four-week paid sabbatical after 15 years of service and every five years after that.

 13. Chore Help